nanna273/MLEndLS_AB/README.txt

 https://mlenddatasets.github.io/london_sounds/

 These are unzipped and stored in the repository in the folder 'Data/wav_files/'.
 This is a large file (3.48 GB) and therefore not part of this repo.
 A gitignore file is included to prevent commits with these files.

+PART A:

+The Python notebook called PartA_Pre-processing.ipynb contains details of the pre-processing of the data.
+Features are extracted, and saved to csv files for analysis.

+Part B:

+The Python notebook called PartB_Feature_Selection_Modelling.ipynb contains exploratory data analysis, feature selection, and finally modelling.
+A Random Forest model is selcted, and classifies indoor and outdoor sounds from this dataset with 63 % accuracy.